 - A student must provide three letters of recommendation (except non-degree).
 It is strongly recommended that at least two of these letters be from faculty with whom the applicant took a mathematics or other science course.
 Letters must be submitted using the online application system.

 - List code 2596 for the NYU Graduate School of Arts and Science in your request to the Educational Testing Service for forwarding official GRE and TOEFL scores.
 The departmental code for the GRE is 0703; for the TOEFL it is 72.
+For the IELTS, contact your test center directly and request that your test scores be sent electronically to New York University, Graduate School of Arts and Science, New York, NY.
+An institutional code is not required.

 The following application deadlines apply for both American and foreign students: